jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 In its defense, systemd has many nice and actually new and needed features for Linux.
 Lennart is updating pieces of Linux that haven't been touched in decades.
 He even wrote a [21 part defense](http://0pointer.de/blog/projects/systemd-for-admins-1.html "21") of systemd on his website.
 We will talk more on the technical aspects of systemd in the chapter 11.
 By using systemd, Linux distros make another fundamental choice, to break with Unix based system compatibility.
 Systemd is entirely Linux centric and draws a sharp dividing line between Linux and Unix/BSD based distros.

-## 6th Phase of Linux Maturity - OpenSource is not a business model
+## Sixth Phase of Linux Maturity - OpenSource is not a business model

 As the story moves into the year of 2019, we begin to see the issue of opensource software and the nature of commercial companies come into conflict.
 To complicate this, these companies are wide-spread and heavily used across the industry and these companies happen to be Venture Capital funded.
 These companies, which had relied on opensource software as their business model, have now come into competition directly with large Cloud vendors, mostly Amazon Web Services.
 These Cloud companies offer cloud-hosted versions of opensource products (legally and correctly) and because of the opensource licenses chosen, don't need to contribute any code or money back to the original product.
 In some cases the number of developers working on a forked version of a software for the major Cloud providers, vastly out number the original company's developer workforce.
 What can these companies do?
 They decided on a licensing vector of attack against the cloud providers.